vuducle/ts-mui-nextjs-starter/content/pages/index.md

           altText: First item image
         text: >
           Build in React with TypeScript Support.
 An App to adjust the brightness, saturation or contrast of an image.
+Further features will be implemented or not.
         actions:
           - type: Button
             label: To the App